shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 Limited IP prefix coverage within the current route origin registry, especially for MOAS prefixes, hinders the complete validation of route announcements, significantly limiting the motivation for network operators to utilize route origin registration.

-## Operation of Resources among IRRs and RPKI

-### Inconsistency between different Route Origin Registries
+## Inconsistency between different Route Origin Registries

 Based on the analysis presented in the previous sections, it is evident that relying solely on a single source of route origin registry is insufficient in route origin validation.
 To address this issue effectively, it is recommended to integrate the RPKI and multiple active IRRs.
 This integration would not only enhance the IP address space coverage and AS participation rate but also improve the accuracy of route origin registry.